First Folio History

 They have not looked back since.

-In all, First Folio productions have included everything from Much Ado About Nothing and A Midsummer Night’s Dream on the outdoor Shakespeare Under the Stars mainstage to indoor productions such as The Madness of Edgar Allan Poe, Driving Miss Daisy and Design for Living.
+In all, First Folio productions have included everything from Much Ado About Nothing and A Midsummer Night’s Dream on the outdoor Shakespeare Under the Stars mainstage to indoor productions such Jeff Award winning productions as The Madness of Edgar Allan Poe, The Turn of the Screw, and Cymbeline: A Musical Folk Tale.
+To date First Folio has won 5 Jeff Awards for Excellence in Chicago Theater, with a further 18 nominations.

 Beyond production excellence, though, is the reality that from the charming Forest Preserve grounds to outdoor performances of Shakespeare Under the Stars, First Folio offers more than great entertainment – it offers an “experience.”
 The theater regularly encourages potential visitors to come to the theater and “experience it,” – because history has shown that once they do, they always return.